What is a disadvantage of asexual reproduction compared to sexual... | Channels for Pearson+

 Understand the concept of asexual reproduction: Asexual reproduction involves a single organism or cell dividing to produce offspring that are genetically identical to the parent.
 This process does not involve the fusion of gametes.

 Recognize the concept of genetic diversity: Genetic diversity refers to the variety of genes within a population.
-It is crucial for the adaptability and survival of species, as it allows populations to respond to environmental changes.
+It is crucial for the adaptability and survival of species, as it allows populations to respond to environmental changes and challenges.

 Compare asexual and sexual reproduction: Sexual reproduction involves the combination of genetic material from two parents, leading to offspring with genetic variation.
-This variation is beneficial for the evolution and adaptation of species.
+This variation is beneficial for the survival of species in changing environments.

-Identify the disadvantage of asexual reproduction: Since asexual reproduction produces genetically identical offspring, it results in a lack of genetic diversity.
-This can be a disadvantage because it limits the ability of a population to adapt to changing environments or resist diseases.
+Identify the disadvantage of asexual reproduction: The main disadvantage of asexual reproduction is the lack of genetic diversity.
+Since offspring are clones of the parent, they may be less adaptable to changes in the environment, making the population more vulnerable to diseases and other threats.

-Conclude why lack of genetic diversity is a disadvantage: Without genetic diversity, populations are more vulnerable to extinction if they cannot adapt to new challenges, such as climate change or emerging pathogens.
+Consider the implications of lack of genetic diversity: Without genetic diversity, a population may struggle to evolve and adapt over time, potentially leading to decreased survival rates in the face of environmental pressures.

 Watch next